-• WP9 - Waste Management routes in Europe from cradle to grave (ROUTES)
+WP9 - Waste Management routes in Europe from cradle to grave (ROUTES)

-Share experience and knowledge on RWM routes between WMOS, TSOs and REs from different countries, with programmes at different stages of development, with different amounts and types of radioactive waste to manage
+Share experience & knowledge on RWM routes between WMOs, TSOs and REs from different countries, with programmes at different stages development, with different amounts/types of waste

-This WP will describe and compare the different approaches to characterisation, treatment and conditioning and to long-term waste management routes between MS (member states).
+'What' - This WP describes and compares the different approaches to characterisation, treatment and conditioning and to long-term waste management routes between MS (member states).
 The interested organisations are from different countries, with programmes at different stages of development, with different amounts and types of radioactive waste to manage.
-In this WP, the safety-relevant issues and their R&D needs associated with the waste management routes (cradle to grave) will be Identified, including the management routes of legacy and historical waste.
-The WP will consider past and present EU projects on the topics of interest and other initiatives carried out at the international level by IAEA and NEA in order not to duplicate the work.
+In this WP, the safety-relevant issues and their R&D needs associated with the waste management routes (cradle to grave) are identified, including the management routes of legacy and historical waste.
+The WP considers past and present EU projects on the topics of interest and other initiatives carried out at the international level by IAEA and NEA in order not to duplicate the work.
 The aim of this WP is to identify relevant R&D topics which could be collaboratively launched in the second wave of EURAD.

-As noted under the EURAD Roadmap Theme 2 - Radioactive waste characterisation, processing and storage (Pre-disposal activities), and source term understanding for disposal - the pre-disposal activities including radioactive waste characterization, treatment and conditioning as well as storage are considered as high priorities.
+'Why' - As noted under the EURAD Roadmap Theme 2 - Radioactive waste characterisation, processing and storage (Pre-disposal activities), and source term understanding for disposal - the pre-disposal activities including radioactive waste characterization, treatment and conditioning as well as storage are considered as high priorities.
 Moreover, as highlighted in the Roadmap, sufficient knowledge of the radionuclide and chemical content of the waste is a prerequisite for the development of the complete waste management route.

 The common interests addressed in the ROUTES strategic studies are identified in the Roadmap and related to the Theme 2: Inventory collation and forecasting (3.5), the Methodology to define radionuclides inventories (3.6), understanding of the potential for long-term storage as a management option for disused sealed radioactive sources (3.10), the management of damaged waste packages and methods for reprocessing aged waste (1.2.4), waste acceptance criteria (2.1.6).
-All these subtopics are related to Roadmap Phase 0 (Policy, Framework & Programme Establishment), except the subtopic WAC which is related to Phase 2 (Site Characterisation) and Phase 3 (Facility Construction).
+All these subtopics are related to Roadmap Phase o (Policy, Framework & Programme Establishment), except the subtopic WAC which is related to Phase 2 (Site Characterisation) and Phase 3 (Facility Construction).

-Consequently, the raison d'être of this WP is to provide an opportunity to the organisations of the Member-States to share their experience and to identify common R&D interests on thesetopics.
-For this, safety-relevant issues and R&D needs associated with the waste management routes

-(cradle to grave) will be identified, considering waste characterisation, the development of preliminary waste acceptance criteria (WAC) prior to the availability of disposal facilities, options for disposal of small waste inventories.
-In addition to providing an overview of good practices for different steps in radioactive waste management and guidance for research activities, the work package will provide an opportunity to consider sharing of technology and facilities.
+Consequently, the raison d'être of this WP is to provide an opportunity to the organisations of the Member-States to share their experience and to identify common R&D interests on these topics.
+For this, safety-relevant issues and R&D needs associated with the waste management routes (cradle to grave) are identified, considering waste characterisation, the development of preliminary waste acceptance criteria (WAC) prior to the availability of disposal facilities, options for disposal of small waste inventories.
+In addition to providing an overview of good practices for different steps in radioactive waste management and guidance for research activities, the WP provides an opportunity to consider sharing of technology and facilities.